 Cindy Davidson – Journeys by Design

-Jenny Denton – Habitat for Humanity
+Jenny Denton – Habitat for Humanity (not pictured)

 Erin Elledge – Hartselle Farmer’s Market